valkey-io/valkey-doc/commands/acl-setuser.md

 * `off`: Set user as not active, it will be impossible to log as this user.
 Please note that if a user gets disabled (set to off) after there are connections already authenticated with such a user, the connections will continue to work as expected.
 To also kill the old connections you can use `CLIENT KILL` with the user option.
 An alternative is to delete the user with `ACL DELUSER`, that will result in all the connections authenticated as the deleted user to be disconnected.
 * `nopass`: The user is set as a _no password_ user.
 It means that it will be possible to authenticate as such user with any password.
 By default, the `default` special user is set as "nopass".
 The `nopass` rule will also reset all the configured passwords for the user.
 * `>password`: Adds the specified clear text password as a hashed password in the list of the users passwords.
 Every user can have many active passwords, so that password rotation will be simpler.
 The specified password is not stored as clear text inside the server.
 Example: `>mypassword`.
 * `#<hashedpassword>`: Adds the specified hashed password to the list of user passwords.
-A Redis hashed password is hashed with SHA256 and translated into a hexadecimal string.
+A Valkey hashed password is hashed with SHA256 and translated into a hexadecimal string.
 Example: `#c3ab8ff13720e8ad9047dd39466b3c8974e592c2fa383d4a3960714caef0c4f2`.
 * `<password`: Like `>password` but removes the password instead of adding it.
 * `!<hashedpassword>`: Like `#<hashedpassword>` but removes the password instead of adding it.
 * `(<rule list>)`: (Available in Redis 7.0 and later) Creates a new selector to match rules against.
 Selectors are evaluated after the user permissions, and are evaluated according to the order they are defined.
 If a command matches either the user permissions or any selector, it is allowed.
 See [selectors](/docs/management/security/acl#selectors) for more information.